ajeygore/ajeygore.github.com/_includes/_home-writeup.md

 Software design and development are still in their infancy.
 It's pretty new, although it has exploded in the last few years.
 Writing good software has been a challenge, and the ever-evolving landscape makes it complex.

-> While the software is very flexible and malleable, writing it modular, expandable, and pluggable is complex.
+> While the software is very flexible and malleable, writing it in a modular, expandable, and pluggable way is complex.

  Writing software requires us to express our intent precisely, and most of the time, we end up writing tactical solutions with no longevity and scalability.
 Having a tactical yet scalable and strategic yet faster development cycle is a balancing act that everyone needs to learn.